-Cut eggplant into 12 1/2 inch slices (remove skin if you desire).
+Prep: Preheat oven to 400℉.
+Cut 2-3 eggplants into 12 (½ inch thick) slices (remove skin if you desire).

-Place eggplant slices on a large baking pan and sprinkle both sides lightly with kosher salt.
+Sweat the Eggplant: Place eggplant slices on a large baking pan and sprinkle both sides lightly with kosher salt.
 Let sit 10-15 minutes allowing water to seep out (this will result in a less mushy eggplant after baking).
 Rinse and pat both sides dry with a clean paper towel.

-Take eggplant slices and, one at a time, dip in egg wash and then let excess run off, then set in bread crumb mixture and lightly cover both sides.
+Bread Eggplant: Take eggplant slices and, one at a time, dip in egg wash and then let excess run off, then set in bread crumb mixture and lightly cover both sides.
+Repeat for all eggplant slices and place on a sheet pan sprayed with non-stick cooking spray.

-Take a baking pan or on a deep cookie sheet and then use the spaghetti sauce and make 6 circles of sauce a little bigger than the diameter of the eggplant slices, not a lot just enough to cover the bottom of the pan.
+Layer: Take a baking pan or a deep cookie sheet, use the pasta sauce to make 6 circles of sauce a little bigger than the diameter of the eggplant slices, not a lot just enough to cover the bottom of the pan.
+Place an eggplant slice on top of each sauce-circle.
+Then add two small slices of mozzarella cheese on top of each slice and top with pasta sauce.
+Then place the other four eggplant slices on top and repeat with mozzarella and sauce.
+Add additional 0.5 cup parmesan cheese on top (optional) and sprinkle each stack with a pinch of kosher salt.

-Let cool slightly, but serve right away and garnish with fresh basil (or oregano).
+Serve: Let cool slightly, but serve right away and garnish with fresh basil (or oregano).

 Notes